Streaming Protocols for Live Broadcasting: Everything You Need to Know [2024 Update]

 Essentially, a video streaming protocol sends “chunks” of content from one device to another.
 It also defines the method for “reassembling” these chunks into playable content on the other end.

-That points toward one important aspect of streaming protocols: both the output device and the viewer have to support the protocol in order for it to work.
+That points toward one important aspect of streaming protocols: both the output device and the viewer have to support the protocol for it to work.

 For example, if you’re sending a stream in MPEG-DASH, but the video player on the device to which you’re streaming doesn’t support MPEG-DASH, your stream won’t work.